Anas302/variable-type-plugin/README.md

   3. `./gradlew buildPlugin`
   4. `./gradle runIde`

-**When the caret is over a variable, the type and name of the variable will be displayed at the bottom-left corner in the status bar.**
+**When the caret is over a variable, the type and name of the variable will be displayed at the bottom-left corner in the status bar. (e.g. `Variable x: int`)**